Japanese community of Shanghai

 Shanghai has a Japanese expatriate group, particularly in the Gubei area of Changning District, which houses the majority of Japanese expatriates in Shanghai.
 Some Japanese follow the "Shanghai dream" where they spend several years in Shanghai to gain professional experience or knowledge of Mandarin Chinese, and either continue working in Shanghai or return to Japan later.

 History

 The Consulate-General of Japan in Shanghai opened in 1872.
 Japanese ships became a more constant presence in the Shanghai harbor in the 1870s and 1880s.
 In the 1880s Japanese companies began establishing operations in Shanghai.
 Prince Fushimi visited the Japanese community of Shanghai for one day in 1907.
 In 1908 a Japanese Club opened.

-A Japanese sailor, Tomomitsu Taminato, was murdered in Shanghai in 1936 due increasing anti-Japanese sentiment as a response to Japanese military aggression towards China.
-The Shanghainese organised protests against the Japanese occupation of Manchuria in 1931 and the bombing of Shanghai by the Japanese in 1932.
-Japanese aggression eventually culminated into the Japanese invasion of Shanghai in 1937.
+With mounting Japanese aggression towards China after the First World War, the Shanghainese organised protests against the Japanese occupation of Manchuria in 1931 and the bombing of Shanghai by the Japanese in 1932.
+A Japanese sailor, Tomomitsu Taminato, was murdered in Shanghai in 1936 due to increasing anti-Japanese sentiment.
+The Japanese invaded and occupied Shanghai in 1937, remaining until their unconditional surrender to the United States and its allies in 1945.
+Prince Kan'in Haruhito was tasked with personally visiting the city to ensure that the Imperial Japanese Army and Navy observed its terms.

 Over 33,000 Japanese resided in Shanghai by 2008, making up 22% of the foreigners there and making the Japanese the largest expatriate group in that city.